 Validate Cross References

-Asciidoctor provides limited support for validating internal cross references.
+An AsciiDoc processor is only required to provide limited support for validating internal cross references.
 Validation occurs when a cross reference is first visited.
 Since there are still some references aren’t stored in the parse tree (such as an anchor in the middle of a paragraph), which can lead to false positives, these validations are hidden behind a flag.